luxdvie/luxdvie/README.md

 # Hey, I'm Austin

-Staff Software Engineer with 12+ years of experience building full-stack web applications, cloud-native backends, and the occasional robot.
+Principal Engineer with 12+ years of experience building full-stack web applications, cloud-native backends, and the occasional robot.

 Currently building with AI-native architectures, and documenting the journey at my site.